Uniphix/ecoai/index.md

 * **Infrared Sensory Component**: Provides input for detecting heat, used mostly in snakes or reptiles.
 So this would require body like tempature of Players giving heat.
 Same with other NPC etc.

 Keep in mind that not all of these sensory components would be implemented right away.
 They would be as we need them.
 But the nice thing is having these input broken into sensory components allow a concept of plug and play.
 Add a new bird, attach all of their sensory components they need, and those inputs will automatically feed the neural network what it should do when specific inputs are met.
 The outputs would determine a specific behavior that should be done when that output occurs.

+The following behavioral components are listed below:
+* **Growth Behavior Component**:  Provides Instructions on how an NPC should grow, this can be either for animals/plants etc.

+Will add more behavioral components later

 ### Neural Network (Basic)
 To keep it simple, the neural network behaves an interpreter on how to take the sensory components and translate it to specific output behaviors.
 Not to be confused with "Machine Learning" as that is mostly what neural network is for.
 But in this case we use it to determine specific correct behavioral output expected.